Neurofibromatosis-1 (NF1) is an inherited disorder in which nerve tissue tumors (neurofibromas) form in the:

 When to Contact a Medical Professional

-You have a family history of neurofibromatosis and are planning to have children, or you would like to have your child examined.
+- You have a family history of NF and are planning to have children, or you would like to have your child examined.

-Genetic counseling is recommended for anyone with a family history of neurofibromatosis.
+Genetic counseling is recommended for anyone with a family history of NF.

 Annual eye, skin, back, nervous system (neurological) exams, and blood pressure monitoring are strongly recommended.